nabeelmukhtar/CarND-Vehicle-Detection/writeup_report.md

 The great thing about this project was that most of the code was already provided and explained in the lessons.
 Most of the code works as it is and the only challenging part is tuning the various parameters.
 The only change I made is in the find_cars function where instead of drawing rectangles on the image I am returning the list of bounding boxes similar to search_windows method so that we can add heat and apply thresholds to these bounding boxes as well.
 The other challenge was to eliminate false positives by keeping a queue of 30 frames.
-Currently I eliminate any detections that does not persist for 15 frames but that may varu from video to video and can fail in cases where a vehicle suddenly comes and goes.
+Currently I eliminate any detections that does not persist for 15 frames as false positives but that may vary from video to video and can fail in cases where a vehicle suddenly comes and goes.
+I would like to try these things to make it more robust:
+* More scales in sliding windows.
+* Better handling of false positives.
+* Experimient with other classifier algortihms.